SideStore/SideStore/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 SideStore is an iOS application that allows you to sideload other apps (.ipa files) onto your iOS device with just your Apple ID.
 SideStore resigns apps with your personal development certificate and sends them to a desktop app called AltServer or use the SideStore VPN, which installs the resigned apps back to your device using iTunes WiFi sync or using the SideStore VPN where you can sideload at any place over wifi that supports zerotier that has internet.
-To prevent apps from expiring, SideStore just like Altstore will also periodically refresh your apps in the background when on the same WiFi as AltServer or using SideStore VPN over wifi on any network that includes a internet connection.
+To prevent apps from expiring, SideStore just like AltStore will also periodically refresh your apps in the background when on the same WiFi as AltServer or using SideStore VPN over wifi on any network that includes a internet connection.

 The goal of this project is to allow easy and a mostly computerless experience to sideload apps on iOS based devices.
-This project is meant as a alternative of Altstore where you can do anything altstore can (maybe even more) but over a vpn.
-You will be able to use SideStore just like if you were using Altstore with benifits.
+This project is meant as a alternative of AltStore where you can do anything AltStore can (maybe even more) but over a vpn.
+You will be able to use SideStore just like if you were using AltStore with benifits.
  (contributions welcome! 🙂).